chriswalker/mon/README.md

 ```

 ## Configuration
-Services to monitor are defined in a simple JSON file, provided to the program with the `--services-file` or `-s` flags.
+Services to monitor are defined in a simple JSON file, by default located at `~/Library/Application Support/mon/services.json` under MacOS.
+This can be overridden with the `--services-file` or `-s` flags.

 The file is an array of objects, each of which must minimally define a `name` and `url`.
-HTTP headers can be specified in the `headers` property.
+HTTP headers can be optionally specified in the `headers` property.

 A sample services file might look like: